Decentralidia/Rebuttal/Readme.md

 # Reviewer 3

-We thank you for your valuable comments on our submission "User Voices, Platform Choices: Social Media Policy Puzzle with Decentralization Salt".
-Furthermore, I appreciate your kindness in highlighting areas for improvement to facilitate a more comprehensive discussion.
-Your suggestion is valuable, prompting us to delve deeper into the analysis of the results.
+We thank you for your valuable comments on our submission.
+Furthermore, We appreciate your kindness in highlighting areas for improvement to facilitate a more comprehensive discussion.
+Your suggestion is helpful, encouraging us to include a deeper analysis of the results related to LLMs' behavior.
+Some of these aspects are mentioned in the response of the reviewer SoMP and a concise analysis will be added to the camera-ready version of the paper.
+However, focusing on LLM-driven policies (instead of data-driven approaches) is beyond the scope of this study, and as we mentioned in the response of reviewer SoMP, this topic deserves more dedicated studies.